walterjgsp/algorithms/documentation/content/problems/27_sort_array_parity.md

 <h2 class="title is-4"> Questions to ask </h2>

 Is the input array mutable or read only?
+Mutable

 Can i have negative numbers in my input array?
+Yes

 <h2 class="title is-5"> Solution </h2>